 A HAWAIIAN FEAST!

 Plate up a hearty spoonful of the coconut rice, top with the succulent dorado and drizzle over any remaining pan juices.
 Side with the charred pineapple and sprinkle over the toasted coconut flakes and fresh coriander.
-Serve with a lemon wedge.
+Serve with a Lemon wedge.
 Stunning, Chef!